firefly-iii/docs/docs/docs/firefly-iii/more-information/security.md

 When you connect your Firefly III instance to the internet, make sure that the database can't be connected to from the web, but only from localhost.
 Preferrably, the database host can only be reached from the Firefly III host.

 ID's used for objects in Firefly III are incremental numbers.
-Logged in users may infer the existence of objects owned by other users by changing the ID in the address bar and observing 404's.
+Logged-in users may infer the existence of objects owned by other users by changing the ID in the address bar and observing 404's.
 This is not possible for guests.

 Up until [Firefly III v4.7.9](https://github.com/firefly-iii/firefly-iii/releases/tag/4.7.9) (December 2018) the database was partially encrypted by Firefly III.
 Descriptions and other values were encrypted using AES and decrypted transparently.
 This adds security because if the database is taken, the values are unreadable without the key.
 This is no longer the case.

 ## Sessions and logins

 Sessions are not tied to an IP address.
 Use 2FA when you can, which is a feature of Firefly III.
-There is a button on the `/profile` page that allows you to logout other sessions so you can make sure there's a limited number of logged in sessions out there.
+There is a button on the `/profile` page that allows you to logout other sessions, so you can make sure there's a limited number of logged-in sessions out there.

 After the first user has registered themselves, future registrations are blocked.
 It can be enabled again under `/admin`.
 Each user is strictly separated from other users.
 Users can't see or detect other users, although they can infer their existence through their user ID (see the preceding text).